Due Diligence is important for both parties in a business sale transaction, but for different reasons.

 You can’t possibly prepare for every question and eventuality, but there are some standard Due Diligence audit questions that you can cover off well in advance using a checklist.

-Pre-empting buyer information requests will also give them confidence that you're organised and that you've got your finger on the pulse of the business.
+Pre-empting buyer information requests will also give them confidence that you're organized and that you've got your finger on the pulse of the business.

 If it were your money, what information would you want to know?